Planning a trip to the beautiful island of Kauai? Check out these best free and inexpensive ideas to make your time

 You don't need to plan a lot of time here, but it is worth a stop.

 Koloa Landing was voted America's top swimming pool and for good reason!
 Nightly rates are about $400, but we signed up for a credit card and got our stay for $250.
 Totally worth it.
-The pools, yes pools are incredible!
+Emphasis is on the pools here; yes, the pools are incredible!
 You won't want to leave.

 The cave trail is such a beautiful hike and so full of surprises!
 We parked at the top and hiked down into the valley.
 We saw the cave (we couldn't go in because it is only open on weekends) and hiked along the river.

 Across the bridge you'll find tortoises in large fields.
 And guess what?
 You can actually climb into the fields and go pet them and see them close up.
 Our kids loved this!